Both Edpuzzle and Screencastify are educational tools that allow you to record and use video content in creative and instructive ways.

 User generated content

 Screencastify enables user generated original video content.
 Administrators often prefer user generated content to existing video content that might run into copyright issues or be less engaging.
 With Screencastify, there’s no need rely on YouTube or someone else’s original content — instead you teachers are empowered and supported to create personalized video content.

 Because both tools are designed with schools in mind, video security and privacy are high priorities for both companies.
 The teams behind Screencastify and Edpuzzle have both taken the time to get the appropriate education- and privacy-related certifications: FERPA, COPPA and CSPC.
 This is a meaningful step that other tools on the market haven’t taken and could be a significant selling point on a districtwide decision-making basis.

-If you’d like to know more about Screencastify’s privacy policies (like how we never share your data with third parties — ever), check out our more in-depth privacy FAQs page.
+Screencastify doesn't rely on YouTube content, meaning we align with district privacy policies and there is less to worry about in terms of copyright issues.
+If you’d like to know more about Screencastify’s privacy policies (like how we never share your data with third parties — ever), check out our more in-depth privacy page.

 Both Screencastify and Edpuzzle allow users to create video-based educational resources, but what resources do the two companies provide that help teachers improve their classroom efforts and understand their tools?

 Edpuzzle has a Help Center section for teachers (and sections for parents and students) with a guide to Getting Started.
 It acts like an onboarding tool, designed to get you up to speed on how to use the core features and find answers to FAQs.
 The Edpuzzle blog also publishes helpful content about modern teaching and edtech.